Maaack/Godot-Credits-Scene/README.md

 8. Enable the plugin from the Project Settings > Plugins tab.
     If it's enabled for the first time,
     1. A dialogue window will appear asking to copy the example scenes out of `addons/`.
-    2. Another dialogue window will ask to update the project's main scene.
 9. Continue with the [Existing Project Instructions](/addons/maaacks_credits_scene/docs/ExistingProject.md)